Internships in Australia

 Some companies provide the allowance – others don’t.
 The main benefit of doing an Internship in Australia (paid or unpaid) is to get your foot in the door which could lead to a full-time job.

-Internship rules and regulations constantly change so while this advice is true as of today, it may change tomorrow so always seek the advice from a registered migration agent.
+Internship rules and regulations constantly change so while this advice is true as of today, it may change tomorrow.
+So, always seek employment and internship advice from a registered migration agent.

 We have placed a number of international students on 485 post study work visas on internships.
 Many of these students have been offered full time jobs after their internship too.
-It’s tough – but possible.
+It’s difficult – but not impossible.

-Good quality internships can take 4-16 weeks or more to source.
+Good quality internships in Australia can take 4-16+ weeks to source.
 The time varies depending on your field of interest, your level of experience, the city/cities of preference, and even the time of year.
-For example, getting an internship in December/July takes more time as does an internship in an area like Biomedical Engineering (as there aren’t too many companies in this area compared to Accounting firms).
+For example, getting an internship in Australia in December/July takes more time as does an internship in an area like Biomedical Engineering (as there aren’t as many companies in this area compared to Accounting firms).

 We recommend that you update your resume after 8 weeks at your internship, to include your new responsibilities/skills/experience and new referees.